-If you’re confused about when to progress to the next stage of feeding and hoping that your little one will give you some sort of sign that he’s ready for solid food, you’re actually not wrong.
-Here are 5 visible signs that biology naturally gives us when baby is ready to eat more than just breastmilk or formula!
+If you’re confused about when to progress to the next stage of feeding, and hoping that your little one will give you some sort of sign that he’s ready for solid food, you’re not luck.
+Here are 5 visible signs that biology naturally gives us when a baby is ready to eat more than just breastmilk or formula!

-Health Canada recommendations are to exclusively breastfeed (or formula feed) for the first 6 months old life.
-This new evidence-based suggestion replaces previous recommendations of feeding infants cereal and babyfood between 3 and 6 months.
+Health Canada recommendations are to exclusively breastfeed (or formula feed) for the first 6 months of life.
+This new evidence-based direction replaces previous recommendations of feeding infants cereal and babyfood between 3 and 6 months.

 Recent science has taught us more about a baby’s developing intestinal tract and digestive system, and shows that it is not fully prepared to digest solids until around 6 months of age.

 We learn as we go, and new knowledge helps us to move forward to a better future.
 Recent science has taught us more about a baby’s developing intestinal tract and digestive system, and shows that it is not fully prepared to digest solids until around 6 months of age.
 Which is not surprising, because it’s around this age that we as humans start showing some pretty clear signs that we are ready for more than just mamas milk.